JavaScript is required

 These words let you gather information, show interest, and navigate unfamiliar situations.
 "Where is the bathroom?"
 "How much does this cost?"
 "When does the train leave?"
 These are survival questions.

-Combine question words with your basic verbs and nouns, and suddenly you can ask hundreds of different questions even with limited vocabulary.
+Combine question words with your basic verbs and nouns, and suddenly you can ask hundreds of different questions even with a limited vocabulary.

-## Common adjectives and descriptors
+Common adjectives and descriptors

 Adjectives let you describe things and express opinions.
 Start with basic opposites: good/bad, big/small, hot/cold, expensive/cheap, old/new, easy/difficult.